estevam96/Traveling-Salesman-Simulated-Annealing/README.md

 # Traveling salesman problem using simulated annealing
-> Implementation of the traveling salesman problem using the Traveling salesman problem using simulated annealing heuristics to generate a solution.
+> Implementation of the traveling salesman problem using simulated annealing heuristics to generate a solution.
 Developed for the discipline Artificial Intelligence at the Federal University of Ceará.

 <br/>